T Wall & Sons was the largest ice cream manufacturer in the world.

-A new steam-powered works was established at Holland Street, Blackfriars in 1878.
-Epps was the largest cocoa powder producer in Britain, with an output of nearly five million pounds a year.
+A new steam-powered works was established at Holland Street, Blackfriars from 1878.
+Epps was the largest cocoa powder producer in Britain, with an output of nearly five million pounds (2.3 million kg) a year.
 At its peak the firm processed half of all cocoa imports into Britain.

 A short and slight man, James Epps kept a low public profile, unlike his gregarious brother John.
 He was known only for his work in business, and had few outside interests.
-He allowed his portrait to be taken only once, and not once did he grant an interview or issue a public statement.
+He allowed his portrait to be taken only once, and he never granted an interview or issued a public statement.
 He was a hard worker, keen on a bargain, and somewhat controlling.
 Despite his massive wealth he lived in an unfashionable area of London.

-The business was converted into a private joint stock limited company in 1893 known as James Epps & Co.
+The business was converted into a private joint stock limited company known as James Epps & Co in 1893.
 The directors were James Epps, Hahnemann Epps and James Epps Jr (1856 – 1905), and the company had a capital of £200,000.
-The company remained under family control, and no shares were offered to the public.
+No shares were offered to the public, and the company remained under family control.